Election week could be just as long, and fraught, as 2020

 Why We Wrote This

 Delayed election results can open the door to suspicion and disinformation.
-Yet in a close election, a days-long wait to know the winner isn’t surprising.
+Yet in a close election, a dayslong wait to know the winner isn’t surprising.
 It happened in 2020.
 We look at why it could easily happen this year, too.

 Delayed results aren’t just a test of patience.
-The can open a door for bad-faith actors to attack the system or sow distrust.
+They can open a door for bad-faith actors to attack the system or sow distrust.

-“The window of time from when the polls close until the race is called is the largest window for mis- and disinformation and harassment and threats,” says Seth Bluestein, the Republican commissioner on Philadelphia’s election board.
+“The window of time from when the polls close until the race is called is the largest window for mis- and dis-information and harassment and threats,” says Seth Bluestein, the Republican commissioner on Philadelphia’s election board.

 Election disinformation has already picked up.
-On Friday, Donald Trump posted on his social media about supposed “cheating and skullduggery” of the 2020 election, falsehoods which the former president has continued to promote despite a lack of evidence.
+On Friday, Donald Trump posted on his social media about supposed “Cheating and Skullduggery” of the 2020 election, falsehoods that the former president has continued to promote despite a lack of evidence.

 Don’t be suprised, either, if the earliest-counted votes tilt more Republican than the later ones.
 The counties that typically take the longest to count their ballots are large urban areas, which tend to be racially diverse and heavily Democratic.